Texas Hold’em 2026: Rules, How to Play, and Basic Strategy

 Where to Go from Here

 You now know the rules of Texas Hold’em, how a hand plays out, what positions mean, and the most common mistakes to avoid.
-The next step depends on what you want to do with the game.
+A natural learning sequence for most beginners looks like this:

 - 1Memorize the hand rankings so you never misread your hand at showdown.